rehierl/node-tree-outliner/3-2-0-design-3.md

 associates any descendant of that node.
 In addition to that, any node loosely belongs to any section with which any of its ancestors is associated.

-The questions, that now need to be answered next, are:
+The next questions therefore are:

-* What happens, if other nodes are associated with the same section?
+(1) What happens, if other nodes are associated with the same section?
-* What are the consequences with regards to a section's last node?
+(2) What are the consequences with regards to a section's last node?

 <!-- ======================================================================= -->
 ## multiple associations (1)